Neratovice

 Neratovice (/cs/; Neratowitz) is a town in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 16,000 inhabitants.
-It is an industrial town, known especially for the Spolana chemical plant.
+The town is located on the Elbe River in the Central Elbe Table.
+Neratovice is an industrial town, known especially for the Spolana chemical plant.

 Administrative division

 Neratovice consists of six municipal parts (in brackets population according to the 2021 census):